My 2 year old baby cousin, Brady, died when I was 5 years old.

 How can we go on celebrating with holiday cheer, knowing that our loved one is gone and will never share the fun family traditions with us ever again?

-Be kind to yourself during this hard time and take what fits for you to create peace in your life during this holiday season.
+Be kind to yourself during this hard time and take what fits for you to create peace in your life during the holiday season.
 You may even allow yourself to try one recommendation, see how it feels, and then decide if it’s the right call for you.

 As the holidays roll around, the times that were typically filled with happiness and wonder can become a time of dread, pain, and loneliness.
 Our mind fixates on the person missing and has a hard time having hope in what’s left standing.